Navigating ESIC Death Benefits: How to Claim Funeral Expenses and Pension for a Spouse?

 ansha5050

-One of our employee died in ESIC hospital at Nashik while taking the treatment. and he was covered under ESIC scheme from last 15 years, what is the procedure for getting the funeral Expenses benefits and within what time period we have to claim for this?
-Is his wife entitled to get any other pension benefits?
+One of our employees died in ESIC hospital in Nashik while receiving treatment, and he was covered under the ESIC scheme for the last 15 years.
+What is the procedure for obtaining funeral expense benefits, and within what time period do we need to make a claim for this?
+Is his wife entitled to receive any other pension benefits?

 Harsh Kumar Mehta

-2. The person who want to claim expenses must have the documents viz.
-Identity Card of deceased insured person, original death certificate etc. The appropriate office to make the payment of such expenses/amounts is the relevant Branch Office to which the said deceased insured person was attached.
-Therefore, the family member (or claimant) of the deceased insured person can contact the said office, if desired.
+The person who wants to claim expenses must have documents such as the Identity Card of the deceased insured person and the original death certificate.
+The appropriate office for the payment of such expenses is the relevant Branch Office to which the deceased insured person was attached.
+Therefore, the family member (or claimant) of the deceased insured person can contact the said office if desired.

-3.Further Pension ( which is called as Dependant Benefit in said Act) is payable only in accident cases occurred in the course and out of employment.
+Further, Pension (referred to as Dependant Benefit in the Act) is payable only in accident cases that occurred in the course and out of employment.

-4. Further, you can download relevant information/guidance material from the website of ESIC, online link of the same is mentioned as follows:-
+Additionally, you can download relevant information and guidance material from the website of ESIC.
+The online link is as follows:

 preethi-kala

-One of our employee died under esi act i want to know what benefits he was getting after his death to his family
+One of our employees died under the ESI Act.
+I want to know what benefits his family will receive after his death.

 smani_1974

-My friend died on natural death at home and also he has esic coverage.
-So his wife eligible for dependant benefits or not?
+My friend died of natural causes at home, and he also had ESIC coverage.
+So, is his wife eligible for dependent benefits or not?

 Harsh Kumar Mehta

-Dear member, under provisions of ESI Act, 1948 and rules/regulations framed therein only deaths due to accidents or injuries occurred in the course of employment and out of work are covered.
-I think, deaths due to natural causes are not treated as accidents and no dependent benefit is payable.
+Under the provisions of the ESI Act, 1948, and the rules/regulations framed therein, only deaths due to accidents or injuries that occurred in the course of employment and out of work are covered.
+I believe deaths due to natural causes are not considered accidents, and no dependent benefit is payable.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute